 Ingredients: Rolled Whole Oat Flakes, Whole Wheat, Raisins (may be coated with Expeller Pressed Canola or Sunflower Oil), Brown Sugar, Whole Barley, Skim Milk Powder, Roasted Hazelnuts, Malt Extract, Sliced Almonds.

-Rest assured that this non-GMO muesli will give your body a brilliant nutrition boost, first thing in the AM!
-It’s got raisins, hazelnuts, almonds and whole grain flakes.
+This non-GMO muesli contains raisins, hazelnuts, almonds, and whole grain flakes.
 And is super good combined with yogurt and fresh fruit.

 7. Bob’s Red Mill Gluten Free Muesli